 Previously, I was an Assistant Professor and Director of the Galant Center for Entrepreneurship within the McIntire School of Commerce at UVA, and an Assistant Professor at Washington and Lee University, within the Williams School of Commerce, Economics, and Politics.

 My research interest could be summed up in a single word: opportunity.
 I am particularly interested in how opportunity emerges from disruption, as from automation or the Internet.
 This sort of work has implications for theory, policy, and practice.
 As a result, I have been lucky enough to not only publish in academic venues, but also write for and speak in policy and practice venues.
-I have also been interviewed and/or cited by media outlets such as: the Financial Times, National Public Radio, WIRED, Billboard, Congressional Quarterly, and the Guardian.
+I have also been interviewed and/or cited by media outlets such as: Financial Times, BBC, WIRED, Billboard, Congressional Quarterly, and the Guardian.

 In the classroom, I actively mix theory with practice through interactive presentations, case discussions, and simulations.
 Two courses I developed that now travel with me would be Startup (described as “Entrepreneurship 101 meets the Amazing Race”) and Wicked Problems (a critical problem solving and social action course).